Learn DynamoDB

 When to Use DynamoDB (and When Not To)

-When to use DynamoDB (and when not to) — the access-pattern, scale, and cost signals that favor DynamoDB over a relational database, and the workloads where it's the wrong fit.
+When to use DynamoDB and when not to.
+The access-pattern, scale and cost signals that favor it over a relational database, and its wrong-fit workloads.

 Beginner5 min read

-DynamoDB item-based actions — GetItem, PutItem, UpdateItem and DeleteItem — the four single-item operations, how each addresses an item by its full primary key, and how they differ from Query and Scan.
+DynamoDB item-based actions — GetItem, PutItem, UpdateItem and DeleteItem each address one item by its full primary key, and differ from Query and Scan.

 DynamoDB Item Collections